krpeacock/ic-vcf-gatsby/README.md

 Then, to add an IC backend,

 - Adds `src/backend` with HashMap logic
-- Adds `src/actor.js` to interface with IC
-- adds `gatsby-node` to configure webpack with an alias for `dfx-generated` references
+- adds `gatsby-node` to configure webpack to handle environment variables for the dfx-generated actor

 ## Quickstart